nixworks/public/news/2007/09/3/index.md

 ##### United Nations Secretary-General
 ### [ Secretary-General of the United Nations Ban Ki-Moon arrives in Sudan to press for an end to violence in Darfur. ](/news/2007/09/3/secretary-general-of-the-united-nations-ban-ki-moon-arrives-in-sudan-to-press-for-an-end-to-violence-in-darfur.md)
-_Context: Sudan, Ban Ki-Moon, United Nations Secretary-General, Darfur_
+_Context: Ban Ki-Moon, Sudan, Darfur, United Nations Secretary-General_

 ##### Europe
 ### [ European energy companies Gaz de France and Suez agree to merge in what would be a privatisation of the French state-owned Gaz de France. ](/news/2007/09/3/european-energy-companies-gaz-de-france-and-suez-agree-to-merge-in-what-would-be-a-privatisation-of-the-french-state-owned-gaz-de-france.md)
-_Context: Suez, France, Europe, Gaz de France, privatisation_
+_Context: Gaz de France, France, Suez, privatisation, Europe_

 ##### Susan Kiefel
 ### [ Justice Susan Kiefel becomes the third woman to serve on the High Court of Australia. ](/news/2007/09/3/justice-susan-kiefel-becomes-the-third-woman-to-serve-on-the-high-court-of-australia.md)